dkrichards86/metamanager/README.md

+# MetaManager
-Meta Manager is a tool for managing a page's head content.
+As modern search engines become more adept at rendering JavaScript, developers will need a way to insert dynamic meta content for search engine optimization.
+Enter MetaManager.
+MetaManager is a tool for managing a page's head content.

 ## Usage
 First initialize the tag object...